 How to Make Grandma’s Strawberry Scones

-Making strawberry scones just like grandma is a piece of cake (or a piece of scone?!).
-You don’t need to be an expert baker to make a great scone.
-In fact, these popular pastries are best served a little rustic and misshapen.
-Follow the easy steps below to be well on your way to fresh-baked, perfection:
+Making these scones is a piece of cake (or a piece of scone?).
+You don’t need to be an expert baker to produce amazing, easy scones — in fact, they taste just as delicious when they look a bit rustic and misshapen.
+Follow these steps to be well on your way to enjoying dessert.

-- Cut triangular shaped pieces out of the dough log, slicing at a 45 degree angle.
-Place scones onto lined baking sheet.
-Brush tops with whisked egg and sprinkle with sugar.
+- Cut out the scones: Cut triangular shaped wedges out of the dough log, slicing at a 45° angle.
+Place the scones onto a baking sheet lined with parchment paper.
+Brush the tops with the whisked egg and sprinkle with sugar.

 Tips for Making the Perfect Scones

-- The secret to perfectly soft scones is to not overwork the dough.
-Be sure to fold gently!
+- Avoid overworking the dough: The secret to perfectly soft scones is to not overwork the dough.
+Be sure to fold gently, or the scones will be flat and dense.

-- Make sure to cut all of the scones into the same size.
-This ensures even baking.
+- Cut the scones evenly: Make sure to cut all of the wedges the same size so they bake evenly.

-- Beaten or whisked eggs work best to coat the top of the scones.
-Some recipes call for milk, but I find eggs give the best, bakery-worthy shine.
+- Use an egg wash: Whisk your eggs, then use it to coat the top of the scones.
+Although some recipes use milk, I find that eggs give the best bakery-worthy shine.

-- Be generous with the sugar you sprinkle on the top.
-Scones aren’t super sweet, so a hefty coating of sugar is welcome.
-Use chunkier crystals to get a nice crunch!
+- Be generous with the sugar: I love sprinkling a good amount of sugar on top of the scones.
+The scone itself isn’t super sweet, so a hefty coating of sugar is delicious.
+Use chunkier crystals if you want a nice crunch!

 Variations to Strawberry Scones